leclair-7/Traffic-Signs-Classifier/writeup.md

 Image #3

-For the third image, the model is certain that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the third image, the model is certain that this is a road work sign (probability of 0.6), and the image does contain a road work sign.
 It seems to be able to ignore the trees in the background from the original image which means the features of road work sign are strongly represented as weights in the network.
 The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|